This Fact Sheet is not relevant in your region

 It can take time to decide what the best solution for your company is.
 You may be able to apply for a moratorium to get some protection from the company’s creditors while you make a decision.
 A company can apply for a moratorium even if it has received a statutory demand or if there is a winding-up petition against it.
 See the section, Dealing with company debts, for information on breathing space for your limited company.

-If your company is insolvent, consider the options described in the next sections.
+If your company is insolvent, consider the solutions described in the next sections.

 Compulsory liquidation (winding up)

-Compulsory liquidation is where a court order has been made for a company to be made bankrupt (that is, wound up).
+Compulsory liquidation is where a court order has been made for a company to be wound up.
 This can be ordered by the Court of Session or by the Sheriff court (if the company’s shares capital is less than £120,000).

 A winding-up petition can be made by:

-- the Secretary of State for Business, Energy and Industrial Strategy;
+• the Secretary of State for Business and Trade;

 Petition to wind up your own company